patrickfreed/specifications/source/server-selection/server-selection.rst

 of DRIVERS-781, the load balancing algorithm was changed to more evenly spread out the workload among suitable servers to prevent any single node from being overloaded.
-The new algorithm achieves this by routing operations to servers with fewer active connections, thereby reducing new operations and connection creations against nodes that are busier.
+The new algorithm achieves this by routing operations to servers with fewer active connections, thereby reducing the number of new operations and connection creations routed towards nodes that are busier.
 The previous random selection mechanism did not take load into account and could assign work to nodes that were under too much stress already.

 As an added benefit, the new algorithm gives preference to nodes that have recently been discovered and are thus are more likely to be alive (e.g. during a